You-Gao/Blog/_work/2024-10-09-performing-archives.md

 <iframe width="100%" height="350" src="https://www.youtube.com/embed/p5V4xtkkInU?si=h1NNtyVHf0hMtsgl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Creative Process

-> This does not have to be graded

 One of the most important things I do whenever working with information is to ensure I am honest about what I'm displaying.
 I think back to a class I took at the School of Architecture: SARC 5400 - Data Visualization, particularly Tufte's principles of information integrity.[^5] The first five are about causality, relationships, multivariate ness, evidence, and what the question is.
 These principles can be mapped to doing information work in films, like considering what the thematic objects, their relations, and the layered narratives are, but the most vital element for me was documenting each clip.
 Going in and doing research to learn about the aftermath, not only what it was as a singular data point, helped ground the work.